Published: June 7, 2024

 Improvements in VAEs

-On a side note, in the Image Generation realm, the paper "Improving Variational Autoencoder with Deep Feature Consistent and Generative Adversarial Training" [6] presents several enhancements to the basic VAE framework:
+In the image generation realm, research on "Improving Variational Autoencoder with Deep Feature Consistent and Generative Adversarial Training" presents several enhancements to the basic VAE framework:

 The smooth and continuous nature of the VAE's latent space allows for gradual and interpretable transitions between different data points.
 This can help in understanding how specific features influence the model's behaviour, providing insights into the causal relationships within the model.